Cross-Lingual Transfer of Debiasing and Detoxification in Multilingual LLMs: An Extensive Investigation: Evaluation in English

 \section{Evaluation in English}

 In Table~\ref{tab:init_eval_instruct_eng} and Table~\ref{tab:init_eval_base_eng} we display the results of the initial English evaluation of instruction-tuned and base models respectively.
 Even though the most biased and toxic models on each dataset have barely changed, models are much more toxic and biased in English compared to non-English languages.
-Unsurprisingly, language consistency is much higher in English.
+Unsurprisingly, language consistency and question-answering ability are much higher in English.
 Perplexity is similar to that in non-English languages, and diversity is somewhat higher in English.
 Upon finetuning (see Figure~\ref{fig:post_bias_finetuning_eng} and Figure~\ref{fig:post_tox_finetuning_eng} for instruction-tuned models and Figure~\ref{fig:post_bias_finetuning_base_eng} and Figure~\ref{fig:post_tox_finetuning_base_eng} for base models), bias and toxicity scores for English look similar to those for non-English languages.
 As expected, we do not observe the same decrease in language consistency as in non-English languages.
-Instead for instruction-tuned models we see a decrease in diversity of generations for supervised finetuning, and a decrease in fluency for DPO training.
+Instead for instruction-tuned models we see a decrease in question-answering ability and diversity of generations for SFT, and a decrease in fluency for DPO training.
 For base models supervised finetuning results in a decrease in fluency (Gemma 9B) or diversity of generations.
 Interestingly, fluency of Llama 3.1 improves with finetuning on any dataset.